bishopce16/stroke_prediction_analysis/README.md

 * Description of the communication protocols

 ## Database Integration
-Sample data that mimics the expected final database structure or schema Draft machine learning model is connected to the provisional database SQL steps:
+Sample data that mimics the expected final database structure or schema. <br/>
+SQL steps:
 1. Parse main csv dataframe into 3+ smaller dataframes
-2.	use the to_csv() method to export new dataframes into csv files.
+2.	use the Pandas to_csv() method to export new dataframes into csv files.
 3.	import all csv's into pgAdmin
 4.	assign primary and foreign keys to columns for each table.